exposit/pythia-oracle/HELP.md

 ####Top Status Bar

-From left to right, there's an up/down tracker, bookmark buttons, a spinner to control the display mode, and a spinner to control the behavior of the enter key when the text input is focused.
+From left to right, there's an up/down tracker, bookmark buttons, and a spinner to control the behavior of the enter key when the text input is focused.

 The up/down tracker is pretty self-explanatory; it was originally designed to track Chaos Factor but you can use it for whatever you please.
 I generally just use the "Tracker" panel for most things like that, but it's nice to have a dedicated spot for Chaos Factor since it has to be changed so frequently.

 The bookmark panel consists of five bookmark slots and a "Clear" button.
-If you're in a non-edit mode, you can click on one of the slot buttons (marked with a "-"), then on a text block, and jump back to it whenever you want.
+If you're not editing a specific block, you can click on one of the slot buttons (marked with a "-"), then on that text block, and store its index for later reference.
+Clicking on the bookmark again will jump back to that referenced block.
 To clear a bookmark, click the "Clear" button and then on the bookmark slot you want cleared.

-There are five display modes; Play, Read, Edit, Fic-Edit, Fiction, controlled by the display spinner.

-*  "Play" displays all prose-tagged and mechanics-tagged text in non-editable blocks with status buttons for toggling formatting status.
-*  "Read" displays all prose-tagged and mechanics-tagged blocks in non-editable blocks with no status buttons.
-*  "Fiction" displays just prose-tagged blocks in non-editable mode with no status buttons.
-*  "Edit" is the most full-featured editing mode; prose-tagged and mechanics-tagged text blocks are editable and status buttons are visible.
-*  "Fic-Edit" shows just editable prose-tagged blocks with status buttons.

 The enter behavior spinner allows you to choose what text is automatically tagged with when you hit "enter" while typing in the main text input.
 "Plain" and "Aside" modes correspond to the "Direct" and "Aside" buttons in the bottom control panel.

-"Multi" makes the text input support multiple paragraphs -- in this mode, if you want to submit next, you need to click the Direct or Aside buttons.
+"None" reverts the text field's behavior to default for Kivy -- hitting enter will not send text through.
+In this mode, if you want to submit the text field's contents, you need to click the Direct or Aside buttons.
+Note that some generators will pass the text field's text into the main log but others won't, so use caution when writing long blocks of text in "None" (or any other) mode.

 ####Threads